tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 We'll often use the terms acceptance criteria and acceptance test interchangeably but really they're distinct.

 Acceptance criteria are the set of criteria that, when verified against a running system, give confidence to the customer that the system behaves as intended.
 They represent the requirements or specification for a small set of functionality and are written in such a way as to be quantifiable.
-They're typically defined when doing analysis and since they're mostly concerned with business requirements, the customer is best placed to define the business requirements.
-Non-functional requirements, despite affecting the customer, are usually end up being championed by technical stakeholders.
+They're typically defined when doing analysis and since they're mostly concerned with business requirements, the customer is best placed to define them.
+Non-functional requirements, despite affecting the customer, usually end up being championed by technical stakeholders.

 Defining the criteria is a useful step in really understanding what's required.
 It helps us define the scope of a feature so developers know when to stop.
 Importantly, it also helps the team to drive out a shared understanding of the requirements.
 Criteria should be implementation independent and written at a high level.
 We then _implement_ the criteria in terms of one or more acceptance tests.